 The respondent may submit the completed appeal form by the deadline stated in the Notice of Outcome.
 Failure to file the appeal by the deadline stated in the notice of outcome forfeits the right to appeal.
 All sanctions imposed by the original Conduct Officer remain in effect, and the respondent(s) will be informed of the status of the appeal in a timely manner.
 All appeals must be submitted by the student, not a representative, following instructions provided in the outcome letter.
-The Appeal Form is available online or via hard copy in Residence Life.
+The Appeal Form will be attached to the Notice of Outcome letter or via hard copy in Residence Life.